Bourne Plant Removal Services

 Bourne Municipal Ordinances for Plant Removal Equipment Operation & Commercial Service Standards

-Bourne regulates plant removal equipment operation with permitted hours of 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays; Sunday work is often restricted before 9:00 AM or prohibited, with exceptions for emergencies.
-Noise is limited to 50-60 dB at property lines in residential zones.
-Commercial operators must hold a business license, Home Improvement Contractor registration (>$1,000 contracts), and insurance (1M/2M minimum), with workers' compensation and environmental impairment liability.
+Bourne regulates plant removal equipment operation, typically permitting work 7:00 AM-7:00 PM weekdays and 8:00 AM-6:00 PM Saturdays, with Sunday and holiday restrictions (often before 9:00 AM or prohibited).
+Noise limits are enforced at 50-60 dB at property lines, with exceptions for emergency work.
+Commercial operators must register for contracts >$1,000, maintain insurance (1M/2M), and provide workers' compensation.
 Traffic control, public notification, and right-of-way permits are required for work on public property.
-Environmental compliance mandates proper material handling, vehicle maintenance, and immediate cleanup.
-Herbicide use requires licensed applicators and strict adherence to buffer zones and weather restrictions.
-For ordinance details, contact:
+Environmental compliance includes proper material handling, vehicle maintenance, and waste documentation per MassDEP.
+For ordinance details and compliance:

 Bourne Public Works Department